WOODY ALLEN deserves whatever is coming.

 “I realized what a terrific person she was and how much fun it was just knowing her,” Alvy says in the closing narration, which is about the best anyone can hope for after meeting an ex for lunch.

 What have I learned from watching this movie again and again since middle school?
-Most of all, I’ve learned what a relationship is supposed to look like: two consenting adults meet cute, awkwardly banter, fall for each other, share happy memories together, fight over stupid things and make up, go on trips, meet each other’s friends and families…and then, more often than not, they outgrow each other, agree to part ways, backpedal for a time, and eventually settle into a stable friendship.
-Short of a happy marriage, this is as good as most relationships get.
+Most of all, I’ve learned what a relationship is supposed to look like: two consenting adults meet cute, awkwardly banter, fall for each other, share happy memories together, fight over stupid things and make up, go on trips, meet each other’s friends and families… and then, more often than not, they outgrow each other, agree to part ways, backpedal for a time, and eventually settle into a stable friendship.
+I know, short of a happy marriage, this is as good as most relationships get.

 But is that really what Annie Hall depicts?
 How could a predator who has pursued inappropriately young women and girls throughout his career with no apparent remorse have made a film that so many seemingly healthy, functioning adults find relatable, even hopeful?
 Only two years separate Annie Hall and Manhattan.
 Woody and Alvy and Isaac are all the same guy, the guy who could date Diane Keaton and Stacey Nelkin in succession.

-Alvy and Annie, assuming they are the same ages as their real life inspirations, are a decade apart in age, and this is reflected in their relationship; he’s also better read, more established in his career, and a “real Jew” who’s spent his life in the city where a pretty shikse from Wisconsin is still getting her bearings, and he wields this authority over her.
+It’s not just that Alvy is a decade older than Annie; he’s also better read, more established in his career, and a “real Jew” who’s spent his life in the city where a pretty shikse from Wisconsin is still getting her bearings, and he wields this authority over her.
 He condescends to her, pretending to make intelligent conversation while imagining what she looks like naked, pushing her to take college courses and then getting mad when she flirts with her professor, scolding her (rightly, but still) for reading the National Review, paying for her to go to therapy and then getting upset that it doesn’t improve their sex life.
 He blames a bad mood on her period.
 He encourages her to read books with the word “death” in the title.
 He discourages her from enjoying Los Angeles even though it makes her happier than New York.
 “And you know something?”
-Annie says after Alvy kills it performing stand-up for undergrads, “I think that I’m starting to get more of your references, too.”
+Annie says after Alvy nails a stand-up performance for undergrads, “I think that I’m starting to get more of your references, too.”
 It’s an easy line to miss but it speaks volumes about how he treats her, as a vessel to be filled with his insights.

 What I see more clearly as an adult than I saw as a teenager is that Annie grows but Alvy doesn’t.
 Annie is a stronger and more independent person at the end of the film than she was at the beginning and Alvy is still Alvy, the guy who could just as easily be Isaac pining after Tracy.
 We’re meant to feel good about this outcome, at least as good as it’s possible to feel about the existential joke that, according to Allen, is life.